7Aishwarya/Web-Development/Express.js-with-Node.js/README.md

-Set up a new npm package
+Set up a new npm packages
 **npm init**

 Intall packages: